matutter/Cutless/README.md

 # Cutless
-### NodeJS application built with reliable packages to provide a powerful web-framework to ignite new projects.
+### An app template to kick-start new projects.

 --------

 ## Why Cutless?

-Cutless is written with the goal of providing a well organized & powerful basic implementation of a modern web application in a boiler-plate package which is ready receive new features without imposing too many opinions of how the application should be written.
-Cutless offers basic entities such *Users* and *Events* which include basic apis, models, and controllers out of the box.
-With a strong and featureful foundation Cutless aims to be an ideal starting point to launch a new project from.
+Cutless seeks to provide an organized & powerful basic template of a modern web application.
+Cutless offers basic entities such *Users* and *Events* which include basic apis, models, and controllers to model new features off of.

 ## Notable packages